-Always remember it's not a data story you're telling, it's a value story.
-To make that happen, you must demonstrate clarity and establish credibility.
+Presenting to decision makers?
+Always remember it’s not a data story you’re telling, it’s a value story.

 1. Bold opening statement or question.
 Begin with a crisp, clear message.
 If a reader’s time is cut short, what key point should they remember?
 When opening with a question, be sure to answer it explicitly in closing summaries/conclusions (sounds simple, but oftentimes it’s missed, draining impact from the content).

 2. Inverted pyramid.
 Follow your opening statement with a summary of the key points: What, who, when, where, why.
 Use the journalism approach of giving away the ending, and then filling in background.
 Apply the inverted pyramid concept to both writing and data; so for example, present important charts or tables first, and raw data or other supporting data later.

 3. Data visualization.
 Give them some ‘ooh, shiny’, but not too much.
 Visuals can tell a story that writing cannot: Reference the classic Anscombe’s Quartet graphic above.
 Anscombe illustrated beautifully how four distinct data sets can have the same mean x, mean y, sample variance, etc. – and that only through visuals do we see their notable differences.
 Simple descriptive statistics would not tell the whole story.